cyber-kwamena/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 7-create_global_variable is a script that creates a new global variable.

-File 8-true_knowledge is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+File 8-true_knowledge is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUE KNOWLEDGE, followed by a new line.

 File 9-divide_and_rule is a script that prints the result of POWER divided by DIVIDE, followed by a new line.